jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Where would you rather penny-pinch, on marketing campaigns, or the person making brake lines?

 In 1945 America held the world's largest and best manufacturing base.
-It was perfect during World War II when the "Victory" production program helped win the war.
+It had just finished "Victory" production program helped win World War II.
 Even though Germany, Japan, and Italy prepared their economy for years, the American worker was twice as productive as a German, and four times more than a Japanese.
 The Ford Motor Company alone made more war equipment than all of Italy.
 General Motors did the same, with the help of 16,000 suppliers, all in America.

+It was this marvel of manufacturing that America became a super power.

 ![WW2 Broke Barriers](https://techvolution.io/content/images/2020/04/ww2-shipyard.jpg)

-_Taken in 1943 in Pascagoula Mississipi.
+_This type of people win the game of civilization.
 Credit: [National Archives Catalog](https://catalog.archives.gov/id/522890)_

-Within a generation, this was all sold by the "Juniors" of the Industrial Age to buy themselves more time.
+Within a generation, it was all sold by the "Juniors" of the Industrial Age to buy themselves more time.
 China was seen as the promised land.
 A country so populated it could seemingly supply the cheap labor and untapped market needed to keep the era of mass-production alive forever.

 Left and Right agreed.
-Their philosophy was unable to use the tools of mass-production to bring on the era of mass-collaboration.
-So both sides saw cheap labor as a way to sustain the "American Dream" babyboomer lifestyle they thought the public wanted.
-Things like growing bureaucratic creep and rising debt were ignored.
-Free-trade was the standard Left/Right answer to Main Street's money problems.

-Even when it meant outsourcing Main Street (which happened twice for me).
+Their philosophy was unable to use the tools of mass-production to evolve to the era of mass-collaboration.
+Instead of mass-producing the seeds of the Internet Age such as electric cars, wind turbines, and digital textbooks, Left/Right tried to use cheap labor to sustain the "American Dream" babyboomer lifestyle they thought the public wanted (which happened twice for me).

-But, no matter how cheap we make Industrial Age living, it's still outdated.
+But, no matter how cheap anyone makes Industrial Age living, it's still outdated.
 Nature demands adaptation, not replication.
 That's why there's never been a time where the society of marketers, managers, and economists, defeated a nation of engineers, designers, and technicians.

-To start winning the game in the Internet Age, Main Street must demand more "Made In America."
-Buying each other's products is a great sign we're controlling our society's new Internet Age levers of power.
+The lesson is, we lost our manufacturing base and a robust local supply chaing for no good reason at all.
+But we'll get them back, once more "Made In America."
+Buying each other's products is also a great sign we're controlling our society's new Internet Age levers of power.

-I smile, thinking of all those bakers, tailors, designers, craftsmen, and repairmen happily working on a new empowered Main Street.
+I smile, thinking of all those bakers, tailors, designers, craftsmen, welders, and repairmen happily working on a new empowered Main Street from Windsor, Detroit, and the rest of the tragically called Rust Belt.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ConstantThinErin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/ConstantThinErin" target="_blank" class="button small">Reader</a>

 _A tale of two ruling philosophies.
-As Left and Right were selling itself to keep the past alive, China was pressing itself forward.
+As Darth Blockbuster were selling America to avoid evolving, China was pressing itself forward.
 This is America's manufacturing centers versus and China's over the past 50 years, Credit [Tech Insider](https://www.youtube.com/watch?v=ce_6oZEB9Gw), and [Pion](https://www.youtube.com/watch?v=SfLclErvMmM)._

 ## New and Old Societies As Seen in Celebrities